WSU-cshimizu/ceg4110-group-project-team07/deliverables/sdp.md

 ## Communication Plan
 * Meeting Location(s)

-  Library, Fawcet Hall, Virtual
+  * We will hold meetings in the Fawcet Hall Classroon, Library, and Virtually.

 * Meeting Time(s)
-  Immediately after class and as needed
+  * Meetings will be conducted immediately after class and virtually as needed.

 * Meeting Cadence
-  Weekly, Bi-Weekly on Tuesdays and Thursdays
+  * We plan to meet Weekly or Bi-Weekly on Tuesdays and Thursdays.

 * Communication mechanism(s) for outside of meetings

-  Email, Instagram
-  We anticipate comunicating via Email and Instagram outside of meetings.
-We have commited to responding within _y_ timeframe.
-ETC.
+  * We anticipate comunicating through Email and Instagram outside of meetings, with a commitment to respond to messages within one day.

 ## Timeline
 ![gantt](../assets/gantt-chart.png)